 I’d personally recommend watching their two-episode OVA ‘Otaku No Video’ which is about a group of university Otaku starting an animation studio, heavily inspired by Gainax’s real-life founding cut between live-action interviews with real-life different Otaku, including an American who used all his savings to move to Japan and indulge in Otaku culture.
 This was clearly a culture that Gainax was a part of and wished to appeal to.

 These origins in Otaku culture also meant they understood the struggles of being an Otaku like loneliness and simply feeling like you can’t connect with other people.

 Staff member Hideaki Anno was clinically depressed during the creation of his most well-known work: Neon Genesis Evangelion.
-While Anno is often been accused of hating Otaku, in reality, it’s the opposite.
+Anno is often been accused of hating Otaku, but in reality, it’s the opposite.
 As an otaku himself, Anno says he wanted EVA to reach out to Otaku and show them that while anime is great, the world has a lot of other great things:

 “I’m just not sure it’s a good thing to reach the point where you cut yourself off from society.
 I don’t understand the greatness of society, either.
 So I have no intention of going so far as to call for people to give up otaku-like things and become more suited to society.
 Only, I think there are many other interesting things in the world, and we don’t have to reject them.”

 While a lot of anime studios likely have staff that are anime fans, none were as proud of their Otaku identity as Gainax.
 Uforntualy it wasn’t to last.

 Unfortunately, many of Gainax’s key staff would leave the company.
 Their last project was an OVA of Masamune Datenicle which ended in 2018.
 They’re still around but haven’t made any new anime since.